bxparks/AceTime/USER_GUIDE.md

 The `TimeZone::isUtc()`, `TimeZone::isDst()` and `TimeZone::setDst(bool)`
 methods work only if the `TimeZone` is a `kTypeManual`.

-The `setDstOffset()` takes a `TimeOffset` as the argument instead of a simple `bool` because there are a handful of rare zones (e.g. Europe/Dublin, I think there is one other) which use a negative offset in the winter, instead of adding a positive offset in the summer.

-The `setStdOffset()` allows the base time offset to be changed, but this method is not expected to be used often.

 <a name="BasicTimeZone"></a>
 #### Basic TimeZone (kTypeBasic)